 A peer evaluation system will be used in this subject to help determine the individual marks for all group assessments.
 As part of the requirements for Business School quality accreditation, the Bond Business School employs an evaluation process to measure and document student assessment as evidence of the extent to which program and subject learning outcomes are achieved.
 Some examples of student work will be retained for potential research and quality auditing purposes only.
 Any student work used will be treated confidentially and no student grades will be affected.
 This subject will make use of the R programming language, which is fully open-source.
 RStudio is the recommended front-end and is also freely available.

-Examines the operation of equity markets, how stock exchanges are regulated and how these changes impact market efficiency.
-This topic also considers the inter-relationships that exist between equity markets.
+Examines the operation of equity markets, how stock exchanges are regulated and the importance of market efficiency.
+Also considers equity valuation and the role of private equity.